I John 3:1

 If you are looking for a community church to connect with other Christians, grow spiritually, and be part of a community of people who love Jesus or if you’re curious about Jesus and His followers:

 Our Board of Elders

-We are thankful for the faithful service of our board members and pray the Lord will bless them and their families and give them strength, wisdom and clarity as they work on behalf of our church family and in the search for our new Pastor.
+We are thankful for the faithful service of our board members and pray the Lord will bless them and their families and give them strength, wisdom and clarity as they work on behalf of our church family.

 The gospel boat run by Captain Harford is an early memory of Christian ministry to the scattered residents of Pender Harbour.
 The Pentecostal Assemblies of Canada had a keen eye for service and in 1948 sent Rev. Irvin and Helen Wenzel to pastor in this community.
 They were settled in one of the Leigh's cottages in Martin Cove at Murdocks.
 At that time there were no connecting roads, so travel was by boat or on foot.
 The minister had to adapt to boat handling and acquire local knowledge of reefs and bay entrances, understand nautical charts, develop a keen eye for weather and acquire docking skills.
 Services were in homes.
 Helen Wenzel played a vital role in service and ministry as she nursed at St. Mary's Hospital in Garden Bay and became loved in the community.